Fabric Inspection Machines Overview: Types, Uses, and Industry Insights Explained

 • Fabric is graded based on quality standards

 Many manufacturers use standardized systems such as the four-point system to evaluate fabric quality.
-This system assigns penalty points based on defect size and severity.
+This method assigns penalty points based on defect size and severity.

 Frequently Asked Questions